rafaQueiroz1/Data-analysis/README.md

-# My-project
+# Data analysis
-Currently unnamed python project, involving pandas
+use of the pandas and matplotlib to analize data from a shopping database